anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Who sows virtue reaps honor.
+Quote: Your big opportunity may be right where you are now.

-By: Leonardo da Vinci
+By: Napoleon Hill